 NBFC Registration: Application

 The applicant company must apply online and send a hard copy of the application together with the necessary documentation to the Reserve Bank of India's Regional Office.
 The application can be uploaded online at https://cosmos.rbi.org.in, which is a reliable website run by the RBI.
 User ids are not needed at this time so the company that is applying would not need to log in to the COSMOS application.
-On the page that talks about login of the COSMOS Application, the company should press on "CLICK" for registration of company.
+On the page that talks about the login of the COSMOS Application, the company should press on "CLICK" for registration of the company.
 A window will appear with the Excel application form which the users can download.

 NBFC Registration: Required documents